Trisomy 13 (also called Patau Syndrome) occurs in up to 1 out of 5,000 newborns (Smith’s Recognizable Patterns of Human Malformation, Saunders 1988).

 Trisomy 13 was first described in 1657, but four hundred fifty years of medical knowledge have not improved the outlook for children born with this syndrome.

 Most babies who are conceived with trisomy 13 die early in gestation.
 Of the babies who live to be born, about 44 % die within the first month and 69% die by six months.
 Only 18 percent reach their first birthdays — and these children tend to have severe mental defects and seizures (Smith’s Recognizable Patterns of Human Malformation, Saunders 1988).

 Trisomy 13 is often detectable on ultrasound as early as 10 weeks.
-Chorionic villous sampling can detect trisomy 13 by 12 weeks.
+Chorionic villous sampling can detect it by 12 weeks.
 Amniocentesis, usually performed after 16 weeks gestation, can give a definite answer if any question still remains.

 Often trisomy 13 is associated with older mothers.
-Even so, the risk of having another baby with trisomy 13 is usually very low.
+Even so, the risk of having another baby with the same condition is usually very low.